 Using a q-tip, it’s best to gently dab a small amount of diluted tea tree around your piercing bump to help reduce any aggravation that’s occurring within the wound.

 You must be careful, however, as tea tree can produce irritating skin reactions in a small number of people, and for this reason, you should always perform a patch test before applying it directly to your cartilage bump by placing a small amount of diluted tea tree onto your forearm and checking after 24 hours to make sure that no skin irritation or redness has occurred.
 If not, then you should be safe to apply it to your piercing.

 If you have an infection in your cartilage piercing, you can end up with long-term damage and deformity to your ear cartilage, especially if you do not treat it promptly.
 With proper care and treatment, however, your ear should return to normal with time.

 So yes, long-term damage is possible, but it’s improbable.
 In the most severe cases, the jewelry will need to be removed and re-added once everything has healed, but sometimes you may be asked to leave the earring in place to keep the piercing open and promote drainage of the infection.

 For those prone to keloid scarring, the resulting piercing bump can be removed with a small surgical procedure, but it’s possible that a bump will regrow if you pierce the same area again.

 You can help to prevent cartilage piercing bumps from forming by deciding to have the procedure done at a professional body piercing shop.
-Ensure you go to a place that specializes in piercings, and remember that using piercing guns is a bad choice for cartilage piercings; instead, always choose to have a needle instead if you can.
+Ensure you go to a place that specializes in piercings, and remember that using piercing guns is a bad choice for cartilage piercings.
+Instead, always choose to have a needle rather than a piercing gun if you can.